Bachelor of Science in Biomedical Laboratory & Clinical Sciences

 - GMS BT 594/595 Clinical Research Practicum

 All externships/practicums are chosen based on students’ professional and academic backgrounds, as well as their goals.
-Biotechnology firms, clinical research organizations, and medical centers will accommodate students according to mutual needs.
-This external training component of the degree puts the program’s course offerings into practice, enhances students’ résumés, and exposes matriculated students to new skills gained in the laboratory, clinical, manufacturing or other setting.
+Biotechnology firms, clinical research organizations, and medical centers may accommodate students according to mutual needs.
 Students must discuss their externship with the program director at least six months before starting.
-A contract signed by the student, externship supervisor, and program director is required before a student can register.
-Fifteen hours of externship activity equals 1 credit.
+A signed Memo of Agreement (MoA) with objectives and a schedule is required before a student may register.
+Twenty-five hours of externship or clinical research practicum activity equals 1 credit.
 A culminating externship/practicum PowerPoint presentation to BLCS staff is factored into the final grade.
-For students doing a clinical research practicum, 25 hours of work equals 1 credit, and the contract reflects that hands-on activities will not, under most circumstances, be laboratory based.

 72 East Concord Street